Stress Interviews: Tactics to Handle the Pressure

 Stress interviews can be controversial because they create a sensitive and emotionally charged relationship between the applicant and the hiring manager, and, thereby, the company.
 Sometimes, even the most successful applicants will turn down an offer on account of the nature of the interview alone.

-A candidate may be asked repeated difficult or seemingly inappropriate interview questions, be subjected to testing, face multiple interviewers simultaneously or sequential interviews, be subjected to a long wait or spoken to rudely.
+A candidate may be asked repeated difficult or seemingly inappropriate interview questions, be subjected to testing, face multiple interviewers simultaneously or in sequential interviews, be subjected to a long wait, or spoken to rudely.

-Aggressive Behavior: An example scenario is one in which the applicant walks into the room and the interviewer is sitting with his feet up on the desk while reading a newspaper that he holds up obscuring his face.
+Aggressive Behavior: An example scenario is one in which the applicant walks into the room, and the interviewer is sitting with his feet up on the desk while reading a newspaper that he holds up obscuring his face.
 "Get my attention," the interviewer demands.
+Other aggressive behaviors may include providing on-the-spot negative feedback to your responses to questions or saying rude, hurtful comments about your previous work or accomplishments.

 Unexpected Responses: The interviewer may ask the same question multiple times, pretending that he or she forgot or didn't comprehend your answer as you grow more frustrated at his or her lack of understanding.

 Brainteasers: "How many rats are there in New York City?”
 "How much of New York's garbage do they consume?"
-While you're not expected to know off the top of your head, you need to demonstrate your ability to explain how you'd research the answer.
+While you're not expected to know answers to these questions off the top of your head, you need to demonstrate your ability to explain how you'd research the answer.

 Acing the Interview

-- Clarify the question and don't feel any hesitation or embarrassment about doing so.
-This is what's expected of you and the point is it buys you some time to think and plan your answer before articulating it.
+- Clarify the question.
+No need to hesitate or feel embarrassed when you ask follow-ups and confirm the question's intent.
+This is what's expected of you, and the point is it buys you some time to think and plan your answer before articulating it.

-- Focus on describing your problem-solving method rather than trying to devise a correct answer.
+- Show your work.
+Focus on describing your problem-solving method rather than trying to devise a correct answer.

-- Tell a story that makes your point - inject your personality and uniqueness into the response instead of getting bogged down in trying to find the right answer.
+- Tell a story that makes your point.
+Again, the "right" answer isn't necessarily the goal in this type of interview.
+Instead, try to inject your personality and unique thought process into the response instead of getting bogged down in trying to find the right answer.

 - Don't be intimidated or fearful - understand that this approach is part of the process and your interviewer may very well be a carefree kind of person.